 What Can I Do at Disney World’s Magic Kingdom?

 The entire Magic Kingdom experience brings guests into a fantasy world.
-The music, décor, smells, and even cast member outfits provide an in-depth, immersive experience based on the land you are in, and even the ride you are riding.
+The music, décor, smells, and even cast member outfits provide in-depth immersion into each land and ride.

 A walk down Main Street USA brings in the sounds of laughing children and trolley horns, the smell of the confectionary and fresh popcorn, and the sights of a well beloved but forgotten time.